deveshbatra/deveshbatra.github.io/_posts/2014-3-3-Hello-World.md

 Hello, children!

-Now that we are up and running after a few weeks of away leg due to a security issue with one of India's worst but least expensive web-hosting service providers, our main focus for the next few weeks is going to be **trumpets**: Master's Dissertation.
+Now that we are up and running after a few weeks of away leg due to a security issue with one of India's worst but least expensive web-hosting service providers, our main focus for the next few weeks is going to be
+.
+.
+*trumpets*
+.
+.
+.
+**Master's Dissertation**

 ![_config.yml]({{http://www.phdcomics.com}}/comics/archive/phd1028.gif)